sagemath/trac_to_gh/Issue 8444.md

 ```
 This is with sage 4.3.3 on sage.math.

 So, the first 6673 everything is good.
-Then, after 2112 rounds there is a leak of (if I did not miscompute) 135168 Byte.
+Then, regularly after 2112 rounds there is a leak of 135168 Byte.
+As Yann has observed, we have `135168==2112*64`.
+Thus it seems that the memory is allocated in chunks, but the leak is 64 Byte in each round.

-This does not occur for multivariate rings:
+The leak does not occur for multivariate rings:

 ```
 sage: R.<x,y> = QQ[]